 Community Service Area Land Use Subarea Plans

-King County Permitting is temporarily suspending lobby services in our Snoqualmie and Vashon Island offices effective Monday, March 16, 2020.
+King County Department of Local Services, Permitting Division has temporarily suspended lobby services in our Snoqualmie and Vashon Island offices.
 For up-to-date information, please read our customer service bulletin.

 King County is adopting land use subarea plans for communities in our Community Service Areas.

 These detailed local land use plans are part of the King County Comprehensive Plan.
 Each plan includes specific policies, guidelines, and criteria to guide development and capital improvement decisions in one of King County’s six rural Community Service Areas and five urban Potential Annexation Areas.

 Each Community Service Areas has—or is scheduled to have—a subarea plan, ensuring that the entire unincorporated area receives planning on a regular cycle.
 This planning includes a regular assessment of the area’s land use goals, population changes, new development, and other demographic and socioeconomic indicators.

 To address unique issues in each area, Community Service Area Land Use Subarea Plans may also have localized focuses on rural town centers, urban neighborhoods, or corridor approaches.

 Check the timeline to find out when we’ll be working on the plan for your community.
 During that 12-month process, there will be many opportunities for you to participate.
 Our outreach will be targeted to local community needs, demographics, etc.